 The rise of technology in the healthcare industry leads to new developments that challenge existing structures.
 Emerging technologies not only bring fresh opportunities to healthcare providers and suppliers but they also empower patients.
 Personalization is one of the factors rising in demand – an expectation that is met by eHealth technologies.
 Moreover, healthcare companies use this demand to their advantage by upgrading treatment and preventive models and integrating them with connected devices to satisfy patients’ needs.
 As the supply chain recognizes these transforming perspectives the need to innovate becomes apparent.
-At StartUs Insights, we researched 3000+ startups to identify emerging technologies and business models, granting companies in the healthcare sector to gain competitive advantage.
+At StartUs Insights, we researched 3000+ startups to identify emerging technologies and business models, granting companies in the healthcare sector to gain a competitive advantage.
 The results of our proprietary innovation scouting approach are clustered in the Healthcare Innovation Map, revealing tomorrow’s key innovation areas and top disruptors.
 Let’s take a look at our findings:

 Mobile Health (mHealth)